Zoo Rules and FAQ

 Timing is everything: The animals are most active and the crowds are usually smaller first thing in the morning or late in the afternoon, especially during the heat of the summer.

-Field trip warning: Many schools schedule field trips in April and May, so the Zoo may be more crowded on weekday mornings during these months.
-A later arrival or weekend trip might result in smaller crowds.
+Field Trip Alert: Many schools schedule field trips during March through May, so the Zoo may be more crowded on Mon – Thu mornings during these months.
+An afternoon visit or Friday – Sunday visit might offer smaller crowds.

 Be weather smart: When it’s very hot, cold, or raining, we have many indoor exhibits to explore – don’t let the weather keep you away!
 Check the weather forecast before you arrive, and bring umbrellas, raincoats, jackets and other outerwear as needed.